Soumia230/Soumia230/README.md

 ---

 ## ☕ About Me
+- 🚶‍♀️ Fueled by momentum and inspired by long walks — that’s where I do my best thinking and planning.

-- 🌱 Forever learning, growing, and sharing knowledge
+- 🌱 Continuously learning, evolving, and sharing what I know.
 - 🚀 Working with **AWS**, **Kubernetes**, **Docker**, **Terraform**, **Jenkins**, and modern **CI/CD pipelines**
 - 🌍 Based in **chicago,Illinois**
 - 🖥️ Check out my portfolio: [your link here]